Royal Commission into Misconduct in the Banking, Superannuation and Financial Services Industry: Feedback on the final report

 Commissioner Hayne did not make or name any specific individual who should face criminal charges.
 Instead, his report made 24 recommendations relating to institutions and individuals about dishonest misconduct and charged the regulators with the responsibility for taking action.
 Some media feedback was that this approach was part of the problem, citing that ASIC, in particular, had a long history of not proactively enforcing its powers.
 Some of Hayne's most scathing comments were reserved for NAB's chair, Ken Henry, and CEO, Andrew Thorburn:

 Despite initially defending their positions, by 7 February both Henry and Thorburn had announced their resignations.

 Financial markets initially responded positively to the final report, having earlier factored in that banks and other financial institutions would be severely penalised.
 Markets viewed the response from the government as measured and a view that some recommendations would help the financial services sector.

+Additional commentary following the release of the final report noted that while Commissioner Hayne’s recommendations were significant, they did not include direct findings of criminal liability.
+Some observers described this as a shortcoming, arguing that the onus was placed too heavily on regulators to act.
+Consumer advocacy groups, including CHOICE, welcomed the findings but urged the government to legislate quickly to prevent further consumer harm.
+The Australian Banking Association, while acknowledging reputational damage to the sector, supported the final recommendations as a pathway to rebuilding trust.
+Academic and legal commentary also emphasised that the Royal Commission reinforced existing obligations rather than introducing new legal duties, placing pressure on both ASIC and APRA to adopt more proactive enforcement strategies.

+Aftermath and reforms

+In February 2019 the Australian Government released its formal response to the Royal Commission together with an implementation roadmap in August 2019 setting timelines for legislative and regulatory change.
+The Commission’s accountability recommendations led to the Financial Accountability Regime (FAR), which extends the earlier Banking Executive Accountability Regime across the sector; Parliament passed the FAR legislation in September 2023, with commencement for the banking industry on 15 March 2024.
+ASIC stated it would shift to a stronger enforcement posture post-Commission — adopting a “why not litigate?” approach — and has since pursued more court-based actions.
+A Compensation Scheme of Last Resort (CSLR) was legislated in 2023 to provide limited redress where AFCA-upheld determinations remain unpaid, funded by industry levies.
+APRA reported programmatic changes to supervision of governance, culture, remuneration and accountability, and continues to implement post-Commission prudential reforms.